seadowg/travel-guides/sf-guide.md

 $3.14 slices and a great craft beer selection.
 This place is just indulgence at its best.
 Get there between 3:14 and 6:28 pm for a pint and a slice for $6.28.
 I know right?

+### Tour the Anchor Brewery

+Take one of their guided daily tours (you do need to book in advance) to find out the history of the SF brewery, see their production process and round off with a tasting session.

 ## Eat 'Murican Food